ansible-collections/community.mysql/README.md

 This collection is a part of the Ansible package.

+## Our mission

-Ansible `community.mysql` collection community mission is to produce simple, flexible, and powerful open-source software for automating MySQL- and MariaDB-related tasks.
+The Ansible `community.mysql` collection goals are to produce and maintain simple, flexible, and powerful open-source software for automating MySQL and MariaDB related tasks providing good documentation for easy deployment and use.

 ## Code of Conduct